cmsamaaa/5head/README.md

 ## Pre-requisites

--   Visual Studio (I'm using Enterprise)
+-   Visual Studio 2022 (I'm using Enterprise)
--   MySQL (Workbench / XAMPP / wampserver)
+-   MySQL 7.0 and above (Community + Workbench / XAMPP / wampserver)

 ## Setup Guide

 1. Clone this repository to your computer
-2. Import "5head.sql" into MySQL
+2. Create database named "5head" (if you haven't)
+3. Select 5head, then import "5head.sql" in
-3. Visual Studio NuGet Package Manager
+4. Visual Studio NuGet Package Manager
     - Install all necessary dependencies including [MySQL.Data]

 ## Documentations